 The most popular of Legongs is the Legong Kraton -- 'Legong of the Palace'.
 Formerly, the dance was patronized by local kings and held in a residence of the royal family of the village.
 Dancers were recruited from the aptest and prettiest children.
-Today, the trained dancers are still very young; a girl of fourteen approaches retirement as a Legong performer.
+Today, the trained dancers are still very y

 The highly stylized Legong Kraton enacts a drama of a most purified and abstract kind.
 The story is performed by three dancers: a female attendant of the court and two identically dressed legongs who adopt the roles of royal persons.
 The suggestive themes of the magnificent gamelan orchestra and the minds of the audience conjure up imaginary changes of scene.